 Revenue have changed the charging period to align it with the calendar year.
 This will mean that from 2024 the tax year for stamp duty on credit cards is from 1st January to 31st December.

 As the change took effect from 1st April 2023, to facilitate the shorter chargeable period (2nd April 2023 to 31st December 2023), a reduced Government Stamp Duty of €22.50 will be charged on the 31st December 2023.

-The tax year is from 1 April to 31 March, with the tax charged on accounts on 1 April each year.
-If your credit card account is open at any point during the year then Government stamp duty must be paid.
+If your credit card account is open at any point between 2nd April 2023 to 31st December 2023 then Government stamp duty must be paid.